ssi-anik/from-broadcast-to-rtmp/readme.md

 * Provide answers for the executing command.

-> Use`broadcast-to-rtmp --rtmp-url "rtmps://live-api-s.facebook.com:443/rtmp/"` if the destination server changed the RTMP URL.
+> Use`broadcast-to-rtmp --rtmp-url "rtmps://live-api-s.facebook.com:443/rtmp/{KEY}"` if the destination server changed the RTMP URL.
-> Otherwise, it'll use the default values
+> Otherwise, it'll use the default value.
+>
+> When providing the RTMP URL, make sure you put exactly the keyword **{KEY}** in the URL.
+It'll replace the RTMP Key in that position.
+Otherwise, it won't work.

 ## Build from source